Young House Love

 Our house only has one bathroom – and it didn’t even function when we bought it!
 The sink and vanity had been torn out, there were leaks festering in the walls behind the drywall and the tile, and the toilet couldn’t even be flushed due to the absence of a sewer line.
 Here’s what it looked like back then:

 Before we moved in, we had basically everything replaced (except for the window!) to make this space functional.
 I gotta say, as much as we like the fun floor tile, and the cheerful accessories, a toilet that flushes really is the best part of any bathroom.
-You can see more of the room in this post.
+You can see more of the room in this post and this post.

 The Laundry Closet